On algorithmic applications of sim-width and mim-width of $(H_1, H_2)$-free graphs: Introduction

 \begin{theorem}[\citet{Kw20}] For every $k\geq 1$, {\sc List $k$-Colouring} is polynomial-time solvable for every graph class whose mim-width is bounded and quickly computable. \end{theorem}

+Notice however that {\sc Colouring} (and hence {\sc List Colouring}) is $\mathsf{NP}$-complete for circular-arc graphs~\cite{GJMP80}, a class of graphs of mim-width at most~$2$ and for which mim-width is quickly computable~\cite{BV13}.
 The complexity of {\sc $k$-Colouring} restricted to $H$-free graphs has not yet been settled and there are infinitely many open cases when $H$ is a {\it linear forest}, that is, a disjoint union of paths.
 An extensive body of work has been devoted to studying whether forbidding certain linear forests makes \textsc{$k$-Colouring} and its generalisation \textsc{List $k$-Colouring} easy.
 We refer to~\cite{GJPS17} for a survey and to~\cite{CSZ20,HLS21,KMMNPS20} for updated summaries and briefly highlight below the connections with mim-width.

 For $r\geq 1$ and $s\geq 1$, let $K_{r,s}$ denote the complete bipartite graph with partition classes of size $r$ and $s$.
 The {\it $1$-subdivision} of a graph $G$ is the graph obtained from $G$ by subdividing each edge exactly once.
 The $1$-subdivision of $K_{1,s}$ is denoted by $K_{1,s}^1$; in particular $K_{1,2}^1=P_5$. \citet{BHMP22} showed that a number of known polynomial-time results for {\sc $k$-Colouring} and {\sc List $k$-Colouring} on hereditary classes \citep{CSZ20,CGKP15,GPS14b,HKLSS10} can be obtained, and strengthened, by combining \Cref{kwon} with the following: